 I am a second year student at Rochester Institute of Technology studying for a B.S. in Game Design and Development.
-My focus lies in gameplay programming and scripting.
+My focus lies in gameplay programming, scripting, and game engine development.
 Taking visions and turning them into tangible experiences is a huge part as to why I do what I do.

 I've worked in C# with the Unity and Monogame engines, as well as C++ with Unreal Engine 4 and other custom engines.
 I also have experience using Lua and Java.

 I am currently creating a C++ game engine utilizing DirectX.
 The framework is from IGME 540 "Intro to Game Graphics Programming", but I am taking that code and adding more high-level engine features on my own time.

 Knight Move 3D is a recreation of the Famicom/NES game Knight Move.
 Move around a chess board collecting hearts, just be sure to not fall through!
 The game is created using Simplex, a C++ based engine made by a professor at the Rochester Institute of Technology.

 WARNING!
 INCOMPATIBLE GENRES: VR and Your Living Room.

 Welcome to the virtual world of VRn’t, where the lines between the real and the fantastic are blurred, if only slightly.
 You control a humble gamer with a heart of gold and an expensive VR rig.
 Help him defeat ninjas in the digital dojo, and PLEASE mind the furniture.